National Association of Drug Court Professionals: RISE Conference

 All Rise annually convenes the preeminent conference on the intersection of substance use, mental health, and justice reform.
 RISE23 was attended by over 6,000 justice and treatment professionals.
-RISE24 will be held in Anaheim, California from May 22-25, 2024.

 Controversy

 While Karen Freeman-Wilson was CEO of NADCP she helped get a trial of Gabasync (Prometa), a combination of flumazenil, hydroxyzine, and the psychoactive drug gabapentin, promoted as treatment for methamphetamine addiction, launched in the Gary, Indiana drug court despite not having clinical trials or FDA approval.
 She then took a job offer to be on the board of directors at Hythiam, the company marketing Prometa that was owned by convicted fraudster Terren Peizer.
 Hythiam charged up to $15,000 for treatment that was split between Hythiam and physicians.
 Clinical trials funded by Hythiam and performed by the UCLA found Gabasync to be ineffective for the treatment of addictions.